sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-sitelaunchpad/cp-portal-cloud-foundry-create-sitelaunchpad.md

 <!-- description --> Create a site to which you can later add business apps.

 ## Prerequisites
-You have subscribed to SAP Build Work Zone, standard edition and assigned yourself to the `Launchpad_Admin` role
+ - You have subscribed to SAP Build Work Zone, standard edition and assigned yourself to the `Launchpad_Admin` role

 ## You will learn
   - How to create a site using SAP Build Work Zone, standard edition

 ## Intro
-In this tutorial we'll create a site for a recruiting company called `JobCore`.
+In this tutorial we'll create a site for a company called `JobCore`.
 We'll then add business apps to this site.

 ### Create a site